Patient safety organization: German Coalition for Patient Safety

 The German Coalition for Patient Safety (APS), established in 2005 and located in Bonn is a German non-profit association of organizations and individuals interested and involved in promotion of patient safety.
 APS' multidisciplinary working groups develop recommendations for patient safety activities in in- and outpatient healthcare institutions.
 The recommendations are available as open-access documents and distributed in healthcare institutions for free.
 APS acting together with the German Agency for Quality in Medicine is a Lead Technical Agency of the High 5 Project.

 United Kingdom

 The Health Foundation

 Based in London, England, the Health Foundation is an independent charity that aims to improve the quality of health care for the people of the United Kingdom.
 The Safer Patients Initiative, one of the Foundation's quality and performance improvement programs, targets reducing medication-related adverse events and errors, reducing infections associated with intensive care units or surgery and improving organizational culture, leadership and expertise in measuring improvement.
-The goal of the initiative is a 50 percent reduction in adverse events per 1,000 patient days for each site.
+The goal of the initiative is a 50 per cent reduction in adverse events per 1,000 patient days for each site.
 In 2004, The Health Foundation selected four hospitals from across the UK to work on a £4.3 million patient safety improvement program.
 These four hospitals continue to show measurable improvements in their patient safety performance, and 16 more hospitals are being selected in 2006 to join the second phase.